Joachim Gutkeled: Early life

-His father, Stephen I governed the Duchy of Styria on behalf of claimants Duke Béla and Duke Stephen from 1254 to 1259, his death.
+His father, Stephen I governed the Duchy of Styria on behalf of claimants Duke Béla and Duke Stephen from 1254 to 1260, his death.
 It is plausible that the young Joachim did military service and made personal acquaintance with Duke Stephen there, who was the same age as him.
 After the defeat at Battle of Kressenbrunn in 1260, when Béla was forced to renounce Styria in favor of Ottokar II of Bohemia, tensions emerged in the relationship between Béla IV and his son, Duke Stephen.
 On the eve of their conflict, which caused a civil war lasting until 1266, Nicholas and Joachim were considered supporters of the monarch.
 Joachim served as cup-bearer in the ducal court of the child Béla, Duke of Slavonia, King Béla's favored son in 1263.
+In that year, Nicholas and Joachim donated the estate Szemefölde in Varaždin County to their servants, Ladislaus and Charles from the Básztély clan.
 According to historians László Zolnay and Jenő Szűcs, the Gutkeled brothers left Béla's allegiance and joined the partisans of Duke Stephen in early 1264, not long before the outbreak of the civil war.
-As a result, Joachim was granted the lordships of Hațeg, Miháld and Jeszenő (present-day Hațeg, Mehadia in Romania and Jasenov in Slovakia, respectively), which all laid in the eastern parts of the Kingdom of Hungary, governed by Duke Stephen after the division of the realm in 1262.
+As a result, Joachim was granted the lordships of Hátszeg, Miháld and Jeszenő (present-day Hațeg, Mehadia in Romania and Jasenov in Slovakia, respectively), which all laid in the eastern parts of the Kingdom of Hungary, governed by Duke Stephen after the division of the realm in 1262.
 In contrast, historian Attila Zsoldos doubts his colleagues' theory, considering there is no clear evidence of that, as Joachim had no prominent – if any – role in the subsequent civil war due to his relatively young age, and may have received the large estates later, after Stephen's ascension to the Hungarian throne in 1270.
+Sometimes before his accession to the Hungarian throne, Duke Stephen donated Pelbárthida (or Vadaszt, today Parhida, Romania) and another unidentified estate to Joachim.
+In addition, a remark during an exchange of property between Roland Rátót and the Babonići in Slavonia (Deronicha, Boyna and Stoymerich) from August 1266 implies that Joachim indeed joined the partisans of Stephen, while his brother Nicholas remained loyal to Béla IV (that is why the latter did not gain a government role after 1270).
+During that time, Joachim's lands were mostly located in the eastern part of the kingdom, which may have motivated him to change parties sometime between 1263 and 1266.